omgwenxx/machine_learning/assignment3/app/submission/README.md

 2. reconstruct.py - *TAttacking models, parameters can be set by user*
 3. network.py - *network definitions using pytorch.*

+As training the models takes quite a while (+6 hours) we recommend testing the reconstruct.py with different parameters.
+The results are saved in /data/results/model_class_c.
+If the shell scripts do not work, the files can just be called within the shell using the python command.

 ## Installation